will-cern/xroofit-readthedocs/docs/source/fitting.rst

 Constructing the NLL Function
 ----------------------------
-The NLL is the most commonly used :ref:`objective function <objective functions>` for fitting.
+The NLL is the most commonly used :ref:`objective function <objective functions>`: for fitting.
 It is constructed using the ``nll`` method of a pdf node in the workspace:

 >>> nll = w["pdfs/pdfName"].nll("datasetName",[list,of,nll,options])